 Late July is usually the hottest period in Europe, especially in the countries located further from the Atlantic influence.
-Unless we are talking about the areas, that lies close to the western shore, then highest temperatures fall in August usually.
-Living in Poland I always deemed this period of a year as a something like a summer breakdown, when we are facing a considerable heatwave, else a flood.
+Unless we are talking about the areas, that lies close to the western shore, then the highest temperatures fall in August usually.
+Living in Poland I always deemed this period of a year as something like a summer breakdown, when we are facing a considerable heatwave, else a flood.
 The last “summer breakdown” brought a heatwave to Poland, however neither big (max.
 34 Celcius degrees) nor long (lasting about 3 days only).
 I can frankly say, that Poland received only remnants of a vast heatwave, that hit western Europe a few days before.

 This is what this article is about.
 Because I am leaving in the UK now, I had an occasion to witness really hot days, that occurred 2 weeks ago in Britain.

 Basically, the heatwave started to spread across the western part of the continent on Monday, July 22, reaching southern France.
-This day in the UK was dry and very warm with the temperature rising up to high twenties on the southeast part of the country.
+This day in the UK was dry and very warm with the temperature rising up to the high twenties on the southeast part of the country.
 This temperature is quite normal at this part of the year, although used to not happen very often.
 July is not the warmest month in the UK, at least it wasn’t in previous years.
 In marine climes, where an influence of big water area takes hold, the warmest and coldest months fall a bit later.
 Comparing it i.e to central Europe it occurs around a month later.

 A serious temperature rises have been recorded on Wednesday, July 23.
-In London, mercury reached more than 30 degrees.
+In London, the mercury reached more than 30 degrees.
 It was the first part of the big heatwave, which was about to come.

-The responsibility for this synoptical situation took low-pressure systems, located at the North Atlantic region as well as the high-pressure area lingering above Central Europe.
+The responsibility for this synoptical situation took low-pressure systems, located in the North Atlantic region as well as the high-pressure area lingering above Central Europe.
 It made favourable conditions for a tropical air mass to come through from Western Sahara.

 At the first stage, this air mass was really humid.
 It caused sparkling downpours and serious thunderstorms across the UK at night between July 23, 24 (Pic.
 2 – 6) keeping the temperature as high as under tropical night conditions.

 These thunderstorms preceded a hotter day with the temperature hovering around 32-33 Celcius degrees in the south-eastern UK.
-In the same time in France, the mercury reached about 40 Celcius degrees (Pic.
+At the same time in France, the mercury reached about 40 Celcius degrees (Pic.
 7).
 After these heavy rainfalls, I could spot a Saharian dust on my car too, which explained where this air mass has been originated.

 An extremely hot day brought also a tropical night across the western part of the continent.
-At the July 24/25 night, the temperature hasn’t dropped lower than 24-25 Celcius degrees in places in France (Pic.
+On the July 24/25 night, the temperature hasn’t dropped lower than 24-25 Celcius degrees in places in France (Pic.
 8).